 Figure 9 : Interference scenario

-The simulation assumes a certain area of operation, in which a certain base-station sector density per square km is used.
+The simulation assumes a certain area of operation, in which a certain base station sector density per square km is used.
 Each sector is 120 wide where coverage area spans from 20 m to 200 m.
-In each sector a certain terminal per base-station density is assumed, which may be fixed or normally distributed.
-The simulation used a certain number of frequency channels where 20 dB of adjacent channel rejection assumed (i.e. NFD).
-The propagation model is LoS propagation (including oxygen absorption).
+In each sector, a certain terminal per base station density is assumed, which may be fixed or normally distributed.
+The simulation used a certain number of frequency channels where 20 dB of adjacent channel rejection assumed (i.e. net filter discrimination, NFD).
+The propagation model is LOS propagation (including oxygen absorption).
 The simulation results are captured by observing signal to interference ratio (S/I) distribution over about 10000 simulation trials.
 These results are visualised in a histogram with S/I bins from 0 to 20 dB.
 S/I values above ~4 dB are considered possible to operate with using robust modulations such as coded QPSK.
 An example of a simulation scenario is shown in Figure 10, where the sector density of 40 base stations per square km is considered and the area being analysed is of dimension of 1.5 km by 1.5 km.
 Each base station (i.e. AP) serves 4 terminals, where the blue slices represents the base station sectors nominal coverage area while the red circles represent terminals (i.e. RT).
-No coordination or ordering is used and the position of base station is taken from a random uniform distribution over the simulation area while the position of the terminal is taken from a random uniform distribution in their respective base-station sector coverage area.
+No coordination or ordering is used and the position of base station is taken from a random uniform distribution over the simulation area while the position of the terminals is taken from a random uniform distribution in the respective base station sector coverage area.